Call 1-800-GOT-PESTS?

 Habitat

 Carpenter bees get their name from their habit of boring into wood to build nesting tunnels.
 In natural environments, they nest in dead trees and logs.
 Around homes, they commonly target exposed or weathered wood on decks, fences, siding, eaves, window trim, and outdoor structures.
+They could still infest painted and treated wood.

 Like carpenter ants, carpenter bees are especially attracted to softer or moisture-damaged wood.
 Although they are not considered dangerous to human health, their tunneling activity can create structural and cosmetic damage over time.